perplorm/perplorm.github.io/documentation/06-behaviors.markdown

 ### Providing Behaviors Through Composer ###

-The normal way of having behaviors available in your tables is to tell Propel explicitly which name is for which class (see [Using Behaviors](#using-behaviors)) or by using the full FQCN as name.
+The normal way of having behaviors available in your tables is to tell ❊ Perpl ❊ explicitly which name is for which class (see
+[Using Behaviors](#using-behaviors)) or by using the full FQCN as name.

 For behaviors you install through composer there's a third method by just using the behavior name defined in the external behavior composer.json file.